altaf-husain/CHER-FARS/README.md

 ## Overview
 **CHER-FARS** is a semi-automatic edible coating device designed to improve the shelf life of cherry tomatoes.
 The system applies an edible coating solution using a dipping mechanism followed by a controlled drying process.

+I developed this machine as part of my capstone course project at IPB University with my team.
+The system uses a simple Arduino-based control program and a screw-driven linear actuator.
+I chose this mechanism because the load is approximately 2 kg, which requires high torque.
+To achieve this, I used a stepper motor combined with a lead screw mechanism, allowing the system to generate greater force and provide precise linear motion.
 This device was developed to increase coating efficiency, ensure uniform coating thickness, reduce labor requirements, and improve the preservation of cherry tomatoes during storage.

-The project was developed as part of a **Capstone Design Project at IPB University** in the Department of Mechanical and Biosystem Engineering.

 <p align="center">
   <img src="Prototype1.jpeg" width="400" />
   <img src="Prototype2.jpeg" width="400" />
 </p>

----

 ## Problem Statement
 Cherry tomatoes have a relatively short shelf life, typically lasting only **3–4 days in fresh condition** before quality degradation occurs.